- "The capital may already be in ruins, but I will protect Klaipeda."

 - "Anyone who follows the words of the Goddess can receive her powers to drive out evil spirits.
 But its strength will depend on the depth of your faith."

-The other class available to Clerics at Rank 2.
+One of the classes available to Clerics.
 Compared to Kriviai, Priests have the ability to resurrect those slain in battle, but many of their skills require material components.

 Tropes associated with Priests:

 - Auto-Revive: Revive actually blocks killing blows, while recovering a percentage of HP and rendering its recipient briefly invincible.

 - Back from the Dead: Priests wake the fallen with both the Resurrection and Revive.

 - Bilingual Bonus: To use the Sacrament skill, Priests require one Gyslotis per use.
 That's Lithuanian for Plantago.